 If you plan on sleeping on the plane ride (or if you like your privacy whenever you sleep), don’t forget your eye mask!

 A travel belt is a smart traveler’s best friend.
 They are the best thief-proof tool for airplane travel, public transportation travel, walking around abroad, and just about everything else in between.

-I always, always use a Flip Belt to carry around identification, important documents, and money that I want to keep safe and right by my side.
+I always, always use a Flip Belt to carry around identification, money, and cards that I want to keep safe and right by my side.

 Another benefit of the Flip Belt?
 It’s supposed to be a running belt.
 I swear, this thing doesn’t budge or jiggle at all when I run, plus it’s super comfortable!

 If you’re looking for a true travel belt that is large enough to house your important documents too, consider the Venture travel money belt.